-- 2. The persons behind the Applicant company are among Western Australia's leading hospitality operators with an extensive history in the successful and responsible operation of licensed venues in Western Australia.
-They and bring a high degree of creativity, passion and professionalism to the proposal which is the subject of this Application. - 3.
+- 2. The persons behind the Applicant company are among Western Australia's leading hospitality operators with an extensive history in the successful and responsible operation of licensed venues.
+They bring a high degree of creativity, passion and professionalism to the proposal which is the subject of this Application. - 3.
 Tim McLernon is the director of the Applicant company with the predominant management role in relation to the Application.
 His previous hospitality experience includes the successful ownership and management of some of Perth's leading licensed venues.
-He has managed venues including Indiana Tea House, Emporio Tavern and Subiaco Hotel and, with his partners, he has established and part owns and operates the following iconic Western Australian licensed venues:
+He has managed venues including Indiana Tea House, Emporio Tavern and Subiaco Hotel and, with his partners he has established, owns and operates the following iconic Western Australian licensed venues:

 - a.
-The Stables Bar, Perth;
+Stables Bar, Perth;

 - b.
-The Reveley Bar, Elizabeth Quay;
+Reveley Bar, Elizabeth Quay;

 - c.
-The Camfield Bar, Burswood;
+Camfield Bar, Burswood;

 - d.
 Good Company Bar, Karrinyup; and

 - e.
 The Elford Bar, Mount Lawley.

-- 4. The quality and success of these venues owned and the professional and responsible manner in which they are managed provide a clear indication of the high standards that will be brought to the proposed Venue.
+- 4. The quality and success of these venues and the professional and responsible manner in which they are managed provide a clear indication of the high standards that will be brought to the proposed Venue.